same2828/spring-boot/spring-boot/spring-boot-notes.md

 - Create DB in Intellij (`shift + shift > Database > Add (+) > Data Source > PostgreSQL`)
 - Right click on DB (New > Database)
   - Name = `pokemonapicourse` (leave everything else blank and click OK)
-  - Make sure all schemas are shown by right clicking and making sure all shemass are displayed
+  - Make sure all schemas are shown by right clicking and making sure all schemas are displayed

 ### Spring Data JPA